 Over the years, her employer showed her appreciation of Gee’s hard work in many ways, including spa days, use of her timeshare, and flowers.
 But the “Lobster Gram” she gave her was by far the favorite gift Gee ever received.
 It contained two live Maine lobsters on ice, plus everything she needed to cook them (a large pot, lemon, butter, bibs, claw crackers, etc.).
 “Paired with veggies and a lovely merlot provided by another professor in my department, my husband and I enjoyed an amazing meal,” Gee remembers.

 She has plenty of other ideas for future gifts she’d love to receive, too.
 “I adore flowers, especially exotic ones that remind me of the time I spent living in Panama with my husband.”
-She also loves the idea of more gourmet dinners at home, such as a full ribeye meal for two.
+She also loves the idea of more gourmet dinners at home, such as a gourmet prime rib feast.